Bogdanp/personal-website/content/post/racket-deployment.md

 At this point you might be thinking "that's nice, but what about files needed by the app at run-time?"
-Let's modify the app so it reads a file form disk then serves its contents on request:
+Let's modify the app so it reads a file from disk then serves its contents on request:

 ```racket
 #lang racket/base